sourcery-ai-experiments/blog.nathanv.me/content/posts/python-type-hinting/index.md

 and lots of different ways you can type hint stuff for more complex functions and data structures.
 I highly recommend looking through the [`typing` library documentation](https://docs.python.org/3/library/typing.html) to learn more.
-For example, [`typing.NewType`](https://docs.python.org/3/library/typing.html#newtype) to make "pseudo" types which can be helpful for things like units.
+For example, you can use [`typing.NewType`](https://docs.python.org/3/library/typing.html#newtype) to make "pseudo" types which can be helpful for things like units.
 Or [`typing.TypedDict`](https://docs.python.org/3/library/typing.html#typing.TypedDict) to type very specific dictionary formats.

 I truly hope this helps improve your Python code and make you a better programmer.
-It certainly has for me.
+It certainly has helped me reduce the errors in my code without needing to actually run it.

 # Footnotes